Updated January 2018… but it’s hell keeping track…

 Shin-Soo Choo, Texas Rangers.
 Choo went to Cleveland for Ben Broussard in 2006, another great move.
 Are you kidding me?
 Broussard played his last MLB game in 2008.
-Choo is still chugging after 12 seasons in the majors with a lifetime .280 average, and he’s in the playoffs with the AL’s winningest team.
+Choo is still chugging after 13 seasons in the majors with a lifetime .278 average.

 Justin Smoak, Michael Saunders, J.A.
 Happ, Toronto Blue Jays.
 So convoluted… Smoak bats .202 in 80 games in 2014, gets released and picked up by the Jays.
 The same year, Saunders goes .273 and gets, stay with me now, gets traded to the Blue Jays for Happ.
 Happ proceeds to win only four of his 20 Mariners starts before being sent to Pittsburgh for Adrian Sampson.
-Happ then returns to the Jays last spring and leads the team to the playoffs with a 20-win season.
-Sampson (remember Sampson?
-Me neither.), the only gem the M’s have left from the whole debacle, got one appearance in 2016 for the Mariners, 4 innings of work, giving up 4 runs.
+Happ then returns to the Jays and leads the team to the 2016 playoffs with a 20-win season.
+Sampson — remember Sampson?
+Me neither — the only gem the M’s have left from the whole debacle, got one appearance in 2016 for the Mariners, 4 innings of work, giving up 4 runs.
 Waived, he still grinds in the Rangers’ farm system.

-Adrian Beltre, Texas Rangers.
+Adrian Beltre, Rangers.
 After five years in Seattle, the man who appeals his own checked swings was granted free agency in 2009.
-Since then he’s been top-15 in MVP voting every year, a four-time All Star, three-time Silver Slugger, and a two-time Gold Glover.
-After 19 seasons in the majors, he hit .312 in 94 games for the Rangers.
+Since then he was top-15 in MVP voting every year through 2016, a four-time All Star, three-time Silver Slugger, and a two-time Gold Glover.
+In his twentieth season in the majors, he hit .312 in 94 games for the Rangers.
 And the Mariners got in return, ummm, a bunch of dough off the budget so they could pay Kyle Seager to take his place.
 OK?
 OK.

-Rene Rivera, New York Mets.
+Rene Rivera, Angels.
 You want to see perseverance?
-The man who was drafted in 2001 at age 17 out of Puerto Rico, put up a .227 average in just 53 games for the M’s over 2004-2006, and was released, waived, or granted free agency by nine different teams in the next ten years, including twice by the Twins (familiar story?), is a 2016 playoff game starter for the Mets.
-And he’s still only 32.
+The man who was drafted by the Mariners in 2001 at age 17 out of Puerto Rico, put up a .227 average in just 53 big-league games for the M’s over 2004-2006, and was released, waived, or granted free agency by nine different teams in the next eleven years, including twice by the Twins.
+That’s a hell of a long road.

-Abraham Almonte, Cleveland Indians.
+Abraham Almonte, Indians.
 For sure one of the speediest Mariners outfielders we’ve ever seen, he came to Seattle for Kelley, and after just 52 games in a season and a half, went to San Diego for Denorfia.
-The same Denorfia who has since been cut by the Mariners, Cubs, Yankees, and Giants.
-In just two years.
+The same Denorfia who has since been cut by the Mariners, Cubs, Yankees, Giants, and Rockies.
+In just three years.
 Hmmm.
 Abe, we hardly knew ya.

 Shawn Kelley, Washington Nationals.
-Traded for Almonte to the Yankees, he went to the Padres, where he was cut last winter and picked up by the Nationals.
-All he’s done there is contribute his 2.64 ERA, 0.90 WHIP, and 80 K’s in 58 innings pitched.
-Just a cog in arguably the second-best (behind the Cubs) pitching staff in the NL.
+Traded for Almonte to the Yankees, he went to the Padres, where he was cut and picked up by the Nationals.
+He’s put up solid numbers there for two years and got a two-appearance cup of coffee in the 2016 postseason.
 There’s one that just plain got away.
 Bummer for the Mariners, good stuff for Kelley, as he’s set to earn $5.5million in 2018.

-Justin Ruggiano, New York Mets.
-In thirteen seasons since being drafted, Ruggiano has been under contract with the Dodgers (twice), Rays, Astros, Marlins, Cubs, Mariners, Rangers, and Mets.
-He did not make a playoff roster, and played only nine games in the majors in 2016, hanging on in the game he loves.
+Justin Ruggiano, unsigned.
+In thirteen seasons since being drafted, Ruggiano has been under contract with the Dodgers (twice), Rays, Astros, Marlins, Cubs, Mariners, Rangers, and Mets.. then got released in 2017 after nineteen games with the Giants.
+That is a lotta hanging on in the game he loves.
 Gotta have respect for this guy.

 Wade Miley, Baltimore Orioles.
 So we get the guy from Boston for Elias and Smith, then we apparently don’t like that Civil War General beard so much and we send him to Baltimore for Ariel Miranda.
 Maybe not such a bad thing.
 Miley went 2-5 down the stretch for the Birds; Miranda 5-2 for the M’s.
 But the Orioles made the playoffs anyway, and the M’s didn’t, so go figure.
 General Miley, though, does not appear on their Wild Card Game roster.